ICMR experts favour phased reopening of schools with multi-layered Covid mitigation steps | Health

 Schools need to be reopened in a phased manner, starting with primary sections with proper implementation of multi-layered COVID-19 mitigation measures, according to experts at the Indian Council of Medical Research (ICMR).

-In an opinion piece published in The Indian Journal of Medical Research, the experts cited a UNESCO report which stated that school closures in India for more than 500 days have affected over 320 million children.
+In an opinion piece published in The Indian Journal of Medical Research, the experts said testing strategies in school settings could serve as key interventions to check the potential spread of the virus underlining routine temperature or symptom checking in schools should be avoided due to limited evidence on their utility.
+Experts cited a UNESCO report, which stated that school closures in India for more than 500 days have affected over 320 million children.
 It has hit hard children from the relatively deprived hamlets and slums with many not being able to read more than a few words.

 ''However, it would be necessary to examine state-specific as well as district-specific data on earlier waves of infection and the status of adult vaccination coverage to project any plausible third wave and its potential intensity to inform decisions related to schools reopening.'' ''It is recommended that schools should have access to on-site testing facilities according to existing country-specific guidelines.
 Temporary or localised closures of a class or school may occur depending upon the local community transmission levels or if COVID-19 indicators worsen.''
 School teachers, staff and those involved in the transportation of children should be vaccinated on an emergent basis and continue to use a mask even after receiving the jabs, the experts underlined.